How do we prioritise your application

 - applicants who are overcrowded and require 1 more bedroom

-- applicants whose home lacks basic amenities or have to share facilities with other households
+- applicants whose home lacks basic amenities not due to the failure of the applicant

 - under-occupiers of a local authority or housing association property in the partnership area who want to move to property with one less bedroom